Country of origin: syria

 [r] Yes.
 With my thesis.

-[i] And how is your master’s thesis going?
+[i] And how are your master’s thesis?

 [i] And what is your plan after your master’s thesis?
 Do you already have a plan?